 “Every year, infectious diseases such as diarrhoea and pneumonia deny 1.4 million children the chance to celebrate their fifth birthday.
 Yet as we know through our many successful Lifebuoy programmes, many of these deaths can be prevented through the simple act of handwashing with soap” said Paul Polman, Unilever’s CEO.
 “I am excited about Lifebuoy’s partnership with Gavi -- one of the world’s leading development innovators and multi-lateral health organisations.
 By taking a holistic approach, promoting both handwashing with soap and immunisations, our partnership will help save further lives and work towards achieving the Sustainable Development Goals.”

-Lifebuoy runs one of the world’s largest hygiene promotion programmes which aims to change the handwashing behaviours of a billion people by 2020.
+Lifebuoy runs one of the world’s which aims to change the handwashing behaviours of a billion people by 2020.
 The partnership will be rooted in existing interventions that leverage Lifebuoy’s approach to behaviour change and contribute to further making handwashing with soap at key occasions an ingrained habit whilst accelerating vaccine uptake.
 Unilever and Gavi will measure results of the behaviour change programme with an aim to further scale up the integrated approach.

 Unilever’s financial contribution will be matched by the Government of Netherlands, as part of the Gavi Matching Fund mechanism, which will double the resources put toward the partnership, in turn driving greater impact on the lives of children and their families.